Want to feel part of something special?Welcome to Tertulia

 We are offering local delivery and postage of course.

-Stay in touch and subscribe under the Members tab – watch out for the the next meeting of the “Philosopher’s Hat Club” – in April – Philosophy for everyone, Everyday Philosophy.
+Stay in touch and subscribe under the Members tab – watch out for the the next meeting of the “Philosopher’s Hat Club” – coming up soon.

 Discover Local History & Culture